anur0n/academic-personal-webpage-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a PhD student at the University of Texas at Arlington and also Graduate Teaching Assistant as well.
-Before starting my PhD I worked in the software industry for about 7 and half years.
-My research interests include Intelligent Systems Development, Artificial General Intelligent, Computer Vision.
+I’m a PhD student at the University of Texas at Arlington.
+I'm also working as Graduate Teaching Assistant for Data Mining.
+I've completed my bachelor in Electrical and Telecommunication Engineering from Southeast University, Bangladesh.

+Before starting my PhD I worked in the software industry for about 7 and half years on various projects (Mostly on mobile platform like android, iOS).

+My research interest includes Intelligent Systems Development, Artificial Generalized Intelligence, Computer Vision.
+As my Ph.D. research, I'm focusing on developing simulated 3D environment to train and develop learning agent and evaluated using tests based on developmental psychology.

+I always look forward to learning more and testing myself with newer challenges...